Coronavirus updates in Central Texas: Monday school and cases stat tracker

 - Central Texas counties:

-- Hays County: 132 new cases of the coronavirus were reported Friday.
-There are currently 2,231 active cases, and 55 people are currently hospitalized (47 unvaccinated, 8 fully vaccinated).
-Since the beginning of the pandemic, at least 23,759 confirmed cases have been reported and at least 296 people have died.
-At least 21,232 people have recovered from the virus.
+- Hays County: There are currently 2,184 active cases, and 48 people are currently hospitalized (37 unvaccinated, 11 vaccinated).
+Since the beginning of the pandemic, at least 24,868 confirmed cases have been reported and at least 307 people have died.
+At least 22,377 people have recovered from the virus.

-- Williamson County: There are 244 new cases of the coronavirus in Williamson County.
-Eleven percent of hospital beds are available, and 1% of ICU beds are available.
-Since the beginning of the pandemic, at least 49,549 cases have been reported and at least 516 people have died.
+- Williamson County: There are 420 new cases of coronavirus in Williamson County.
+Twelve percent of hospital beds are available, and 1% of ICU beds are available.
+Since the beginning of the pandemic, at least 51,308 cases have been reported and at least 535 people have died.

 - Central Texas school districts:

-- Leander ISD: As of Aug.
-23, there have been 251 total cumulative positive cases.
+- Leander ISD: For the week of Aug.
+28-Sept.
+3, there have been 0 total positive cases.
+There have been 609 total cumulative positive cases.

-- Pflugerville ISD: As of Aug.
-23, there have been 126 total cumulative positive cases.
+- Pflugerville ISD: For the week of Aug.
+30-Sept.
+3, there have been 0 total positive cases.
+There have been 315 total cumulative positive cases.

 For a look at COVID-19 data across all of the state's counties, click here.
 KVUE is tracking COVID-19 data from five school districts in Central Texas.
 Many school districts have their own COVID-19 dashboard.